sleeptoken/zettelkasten/Scanning and Networks.md

 Active banner grabbing applies the principle that an OS's IP stack has a unique way of responding to specially crafted TCP packets.
 This happens because of different interpretations that vendors apply while implementing the TCP/IP stack on a particular OS.

 In active banner grabbing, the attacker sends a variety of malformed packets to the remote host, and the responses are compared with a database.
 Responses from different OSs vary because of differences in TCP/IP stack implementation.
+For example, NMAP uses 9 tests to determine an OS fingerprint or banner grabbing.
+[OS Detection | Nmap Network Scanning](https://nmap.org/book/man-os-detection.html)
+- Windows boxes use a "time-dependent" model in which the ISN is incremented by a fixed amount for each occurrence.
+#### Passive Banner Grabbing

+Like active banner grabbing, passive banner grabbing also depends on the differential implementation of the stack and the various ways in which an OS responds to packets.
+However, instead of relying on scanning the target host, passive fingerprinting captures packets from the target host via sniffing to study telltale signs that can reveal an OS.

 ### References
 M3 - CEHv13